121kg In Pounds

 • Q: Is BMI a reliable indicator of health?

 • A: BMI is a useful screening tool, but it doesn't provide a complete picture of health.
 It doesn't account for muscle mass, bone density, or body fat distribution.
-Therefore, BMI should be considered alongside other health indicators.
+Because of this, BMI should be considered alongside other health indicators.

 • Q: What should I do if my weight is outside the healthy range?